-- Describe how the eligible provider's activities will provide learning in (real-life) context so that an individual acquires the skills needed to transition to and complete postsecondary education and training programs, obtain and advance in employment leading to economic self-sufficiency, and to exercise the rights and responsibilities of citizenship.
+- Describe how the eligible provider's IELCE activities will provide learning in (real-life) context so that an individual acquires the skills needed to transition to and complete postsecondary education and training programs, obtain and advance in employment leading to economic self-sufficiency, and to exercise the rights and responsibilities of citizenship.
 (WIOA Consideration #8) - Each eligible provider is to describe how they will design and implement an Integrated Education and Training (IET) skills training delivery model that combines basic education, workplace education (WPE), and workforce training (WFE) per the State of Iowa Unified Plan 2016-2020.
-Complete the chart detailing the Appendix J: IET Program Schedule and Alignment including the occupation, career pathway alignment, learning objectives, schedule and key personnel.
+Complete the chart detailing the Appendix I IET Program Schedule and Alignment including the occupation, career pathway alignment, learning objectives, schedule and key personnel. - Identify and describe a minimum of one career training program and career pathway offered to ELLs.
+Include potential industry-recognized credentials available to participants upon completion of the program.